Kay-Dee-Em/molecule-proxmox/README.rst

 The ``proxmox_kvm`` module is included with the Community.General collection and is automatically installed when Ansible is installed with ``pip``.

+If you choose to run a newer version of the ``community.general`` collection, be aware that Molecule Proxmox is not compatible with ``community.general`` version >=10.7.0 due ``proxmox_kvm`` being moved to its own collection, ``community.proxmox``.
+These changes which will probably be picked up in Ansible 12 and, at that point, in Molecule Proxmox as well.

 Virtual machine template requirements
 -------------------------------------